AresMUSH/aresmush.com/tutorials/manage/forgot-headwiz-pw.md

 If you have access to an admin with coder privileges, you can use code to change it.
 (This is why you should only give coder privileges to trusted individuals; they have full control over the database.)

-Just have your coder execute this command in-game:
+Just have your coder execute these commands in-game:

     ruby Login.set_random_password(Game.master.master_admin)

 This will generate a new temporary password.
+If you've locked out the account due to too many failed logins, you can also run:

+    ruby Game.master.master_admin.update(login_failures: 0)

 ### Shell Method